Cocaine found packed near bananas in 3 Safeway stores

 “I don’t know, I always think we’re in this little bubble.
 This precious little bubble where nobody knows how great it is and we have drugs here too – maybe I’m just a little naïve,” said Karlie Gates a Federal Way mom.

+“Obviously they didn’t go to the right destination,” said shopper Gil Coronado, “that’s a big mix up.”

-The cocaine found in Bellingham weighed in at 23 kilos, or just over 50 pounds.
-The drugs are now in custody of Bellingham police.
+Employees at the Bellingham Safeway were unpacking boxes on Aug.
+18 and uncovered 23 kilos, or just over 50 pounds, of cocaine in their banana shipment.
+The workers immediately called the police.

-A police spokesperson said the Safeway distribution center is outside Washington state, but the same center distributes to 144 stores on the West Coast.
+Investigators do not believe the Safeway stores were the intended destination.
+The Safeway distribution center is outside of Washington state, but the center distributes to 144 stores on the West Coast.
 It's unclear where the bananas were grown.

-While the drugs ended up in Safeway a representative for the King County Sheriff’s Office doesn’t believe these stores were the intended target.

-Federal investigators will now work the supply chain in reverse as they attempt to find where these drugs came from and where they were supposed to go.
+Investigators will now work the supply chain in reverse as they attempt to find where these drugs came from and where they were supposed to end up.

+A representative for Safeway said they are fully cooperating with the investigation.